There are many fun things to do in Cornwall.

 Bad weather?
 Head undercover at the Eden Project

 The Eden Project is a vast garden created on the site of a former clay pit in southern Cornwall.
 The Eden Project contains two giant biomes.
 Visitors can walk through a steamy rainforest and experience a Mediterranean climate – with all the plants you would expect to find in these two diverse areas.
-Outside are extensive botanical gardens to explore and there are plenty of activities for children with interactive exhibits and seasonal entertainment.
+Outside are extensive botanical gardens to explore and there are plenty of things to do for kids with interactive exhibits and seasonal entertainment.

 Spend a day on the Helford River

 Of all the things to do on the Lizard Peninsula, one of the quieter parts of the county, make sure to take to the water on the Helford River.
 This peaceful stretch of water is best explored by stand up paddle board or kayak.
 It is a real hidden gem in Cornwall with excellent old pubs for a slap up lunch, tiny villages and epic riverside retreats to gaze at.

 Walk along the Great Flat Lode trail